 Under 2 hours

 Interior wood stains and finishes are coatings that protect the surface of furniture while promoting a dramatic look from the natural grain.
-Learning how to apply stain allows you to bring out wood's rich colors and textures.
-This guide will teach you the various methods on how to stain wood and wood-staining techniques.
+Learning how to apply wood stain allows you to bring out the rich colors and textures of the wood.
+This guide will show you how to stain wood and include tips for staining wood furniture.

-If the wood has damage on the surface, use wood putty or filler to fill in any holes or divots.
+The steps to staining wood begin with examining what you plan to stain.
+If the wood has damage on the surface, use wood putty or filler to fill in any holes or divets.

 Tip: As the name suggests, stain can leave permanent discolorations on whatever it touches.
 Put down drop cloths and take all other precautions when staining wood.
 Follow these steps to learn how to apply wood stain like a pro.

-- The best way to stain wood is to prepare the wood surface by sanding it with a sanding block or orbital sander.
-Sandpaper with a lower grit number will make wood rougher, allowing more stain to absorb and create a darker color.
+- When preparing wood for stain, you’ll need to sand its surface.
+Use a sanding sponge or orbital sander.
+Sandpaper with a lower grit number will make wood rougher, allowing more stain to absorb and creating a darker color.

-- Start with 120-grit sandpaper on refinished pieces.
-With new wood, start with 80-grit and then treat it as if you're refinishing it.
+- Start with 120-grit sandpaper for pieces that already have a finish.
+With unfinished wood, start with 80-grit sandpaper and then treat it as if you're refinishing it.

 - When you have removed imperfections and sanded the entire surface, wipe off the dust and loose sandpaper grit.